abdulrahamanshaik/LeafGuard/README.md

 # LeafGuard
-This a clone of a Website
+This is clone of a Website